gitter-badger/trickle/README.md

 ### Overview

-Trickle is a Scala library to create workflow and execute them.
+Trickle is a Scala library for creating and executing workflows.